 In much the same way as traditional braces, lingual braces use a wire and bracket system to gradually pull teeth into the desired position.
-You’ll need to visit your dentist every 6-8 weeks to have them tightened and adjusted.
+Got most types, you’ll need to visit your orthodontist every 6-8 weeks to have braces tightened and adjusted.

-Some types of lingual brace use standard brackets, but increasingly they are custom-made to fit each specific tooth.
+Some types of lingual brace use standard brackets, and some are custom-made to fit each specific tooth, like Brius braces.